 37. In addition, it is important to continue strengthening the effective coordination with the MAP Components for the mobilization of resources and preparation of project proposals in a coordinated manner.
-Synergistic proposals should be further explored, through the Executive Coordination Panel (ECP), covering a wide range of MAP priorities and aiming at attracting more large-scale funding.
+Synergistic proposals should be further explored, through the Executive Coordination Panel

+(ECP), covering a wide range of MAP priorities and aiming at attracting more large-scale funding.
 The current practice of shared calls for proposal and information on on-going projects will support complementarity and amplification of impact.
-A standardized policy on participating and vetting externally funded projects is developed and implemented at ECP level to ensure that participation of d.
-Exploring opportunities for partnerships with foundations and the private sector

-MAP Components in projects is coordinated by the CU and properly communicated among ECP members, and that any potential competition or overlapping is avoided.
+A standardized policy on participating and vetting externally funded projects is developed and implemented at ECP level to ensure that participation of MAP Components in projects is coordinated by the CU and properly communicated among ECP members, and that any potential competition or overlapping is avoided.